 Yes.
-You may file an online complaint using our anonymous form.
-Although a victim/complainant can file a report anonymously it may hamper our ability to conduct an investigation into the allegations and take action.
+You may file an online Title IX complaint by using our anonymous form.
+Although a victim/complainant can file a report anonymously, it may hamper our ability to conduct an investigation into the allegations and take action.
 Although complete confidentiality cannot always be achieved, all allegations will be treated privately and with great sensitivity and respect.

 - Adelphi University’s Anti-Discrimination, Harassment, (Including Sexual Misconduct), and Retaliation Policy